bitovi/academy/src/react-native/03-intro-to-jsx/intro-to-jsx.md

 ### Verify

 You should have already installed Vitest in the previous section.
-If you haven't done so already, create a test file at `src/App.test.tsx` and copy the following tests into your test file.
+If you haven’t done so already, create a test file at `src/App.test.tsx` and copy the following tests into your test file.

 ✏️ Copy: